V. Geetha: Career

-After completing her studies in 1988, she was active in the women's movement for over two decades, even as she worked at giving extra-mural lectures to women workers, activists and students.
+After completing her studies in 1988, she was active in the women's movement for over two decades, even as she worked at giving extramural lectures to women workers, activists and students.
 Working in the Indian women's movement, she and several others were instrumental in setting up an independent feminist initiative in Tamil Nadu - the Tamil Nadu Women's Coordination Committee (1990).
 Among other things, the Committee held state-level conferences of importance, including on Violence against Women (1992), on Women, Politics and Autonomy (1997), and Remembering Gujarat (2002).
 Geetha was also an active member of Snehidi, a women's group that worked with those who faced abuse in the family.
 This work was carried on for over 8 years and in association with the Tamil Nadu State Legal-Aid Board.

 Along with S. V. Rajadurai, she published a series of pioneering Tamil texts that introduced key western Marxist thinkers.
 Starting from 1991, Rajadurai and Geetha have published in Tamil and English on the Tamil Non-Brahmin movement, including the radical Self-respect movement of E V Ramasamy Periyar.

 She is now engaged in writing, teaching and research on subjects related to women.
 In 1998, she joined Tara books as an editorial director and has been associated with various kinds of art and literary projects on mythology and indigenous tribal and folk traditions since then.